ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 in this document, such as padding and adding chaff packets.
 Such techniques could be supported in future packet transforms, subject to additional security analysis.

-Unlike tunnelled mode where packets are fully encapsulated in the client to proxy connection, clients using forwarded mode to access multiple target servers over the same client-to-proxy connection expose the number of target servers they are communicating with on each connection.
+Unlike tunnelled mode where packets are fully encapsulated in the client-to-proxy connection, clients using forwarded mode to access multiple target servers over the same client-to-proxy connection expose the number of target servers they are communicating with on each connection.